98chimp/calorietracker-ios/README.md

 - a number of reusable UI components to maintain consistency and stability in the app.

 # Deisgn Considerations
 Ample time was dedicated to visual design of the app a fully clickable prototype that very closely approximates the final UX was created first before development began.
+This clickable prototype is available by running `Designs.sketch` (located at the root of the repo) using `Sketch App`.

 # Installation Details
 1. Clone the repo